For security purposes, avoid creating WordPress sites using the username “admin”.

 phpMyAdmin

-Note: If you have a number of databases set up on your domain, make sure that you choose the correct one …
+Note: If you have multiple databases set up on your domain, make sure you choose the right one …

 phpMyAdmin databases

-Log out of your server if you’re finished and return to your WordPress site.
+Log out of your server when you’re done and return to your WordPress site.
 You may find that your session is expired.
-Log in again with your new Admin details …
+Log in again with your new administration credentials …

-You should see that your user name has been updated.
-However, your site will probably still display the previous “nickname” …
+You should see that your username is now updated.
+However, your site will probably still be displaying the old “nickname” …

-To choose a new “nickname”, go to your Users area and click the Edit link below the user name …
+To choose a new “nickname”, go to your Users screen and click on the Edit link below your user name …

-You can also access the Profile section if you click on the Edit My Profile link in the “Howdy, User” panel …
+You can also access your Profile section by clicking on the Edit My Profile link in the “Howdy, User” box …

 Click Update Profile to save your new settings …